-These outcomes, together with current committed supporters and income from our investments will enable the Foundation to award at least 12 Scholarships in 2021.
+These new financial commitments, together with current committed supporters and income from our investments will enable the Foundation to award at least 12 Scholarships in 2022.

-DIRECTORS' REPORT (continued) REVIEW OF OUR OPERATIONS FOR FY20 (continued)
+DIRECTORS' REPORT (continued) REVIEW OF OUR OPERATIONS FOR FY21 (continued)

 Likely developments

 The Foundation will continue to raise funds for and administer its postgraduate scholarships through FY21.
 It is anticipated that: